chrisross10/car-plant/README.md

 #### Rules
 1. The test methods cannot change and must be used to verify your refactorings are sound.
-2. The Car Plant's method signatures cannot change either, but it's implentations can.
+2. The Car Plant's method signatures cannot change either, but it's implementations can.